Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 5. Turn your camera around a moving cue like a teammate, a door, or flying ARC.

-What You Should Notice: Left and right placement should sound more stable, especially when something moves past you or behind you.
+Expected result: Left and right placement should sound more stable, especially when something moves past you or behind you.

-How To Undo It: Change Output Mode back to System Default.
+If you need to back out: Change Output Mode back to System Default.

 If you play on TV speakers, a soundbar, or a receiver, skip ahead to the console section before you assume the headset baseline is wrong.